najamelan/futures_ringbuf/README.md

 > A ringbuffer that implements AsyncRead/AsyncWrite.

 It can be used for testing async network crates cross platform without having to make TCP connections.
-The crate also provides a type Endpoint which allows creating both ends of a fake network stream with a ringbuffer in each direction.
+The crate provides a type `Endpoint` which allows creating both ends of a fake network stream with a ringbuffer in each direction.
-It also facilitates testing more complex situations like back pressure.
+It facilitates testing more complex situations like back pressure.

 It can also be used as an in memory buffer for communicating between async tasks.
 I haven't done benchmarks yet.